 “I think we all identified with Mucho Macho Man’s story of overcoming adversity,” said Mrs. Chenery.
 “It is a classic theme that transcends sports and life and generations.
 And because he is poised to return in 2014, racing fans will have much to anticipate in this champion Thoroughbred.”

 The custom-made Vox Populi trophy was presented to Mucho Macho Man’s connections in a coast-to-coast ceremony on Jan.
 11. Stevens and the Reeves received the trophy at Santa Anita Park, while Ritvo and Mucho Macho Man were recognized during a simultaneous presentation at Gulfstream Park.
 The connections were available at their respective locations to meet fans and sign autographs and both celebration ceremonies were broadcast live on HRTV.

 For those of you who voted in our online poll, thank you for participating and letting your voice be heard!

-Charlsie Cantey – Long-time national television horse racing commentator
+Charlsie Cantey – National television horse racing analyst and commentator

 Steve Cauthen – Hall of Fame jockey and 1978 Triple Crown winner aboard Affirmed